Don't let tiling corners spoil your latest project. Discover the art of tackling inside and outside corners

 What size tile trowel do I need?

-Tile trowels have notches that come in different styles and sizes for different tile sizes and applications.
-These determine the depth of the adhesive and the space between the strips of adhesive.
+Tile trowels have notches that come in different sizes for different applications.
+These determine the depth of the adhesive and the spacing between adhesive strips.
 For example, large floor tiles need bigger notches than standard wall tiles.

-Different size notches mean that different amounts of adhesive are used on a tiling project.
-Check out our How much tile adhesive do I need? guide to help make sure that you have the right amount for a job.
+Different-sized notches mean that different amounts of adhesive are used on a tiling project.
+Check out our guide on How much tile adhesive do I need? to help ensure you have the right amount for a job.

 Steve Jenkins is a freelance content creator with over two decades of experience working in digital and print and was previously the DIY content editor for Homebuilding & Renovating.